zikunz/tp/docs/UserGuide.md

 `orders clear` feature to do it efficiently.

 steps to clear the order list:
+1. Input `orders clear`
+3. Press enter.
+4. You can see the confirmation message that there is no single order now.

 Note:
 > 📄 If there is no single order in the system, a message will be shown to notify you that you should not use
 > `orders clear` feature.<br>
 > 📄 Items which belong to the orders cleared will be added back to the inventory.
 It is the same as executing
 > `orders delete` feature for every order in the order list. <br>
+> > 📄 `Orders clear` can make item stock temporarily go more than 1,000,000,000.
+If it happens, please move them out of
+> the inventory due to limited space available.

 Expected Output:
 ![orders clear](https://user-images.githubusercontent.com/60378963/114326813-20da9780-9b69-11eb-9f54-c24eae7940b2.png)